 - Has the car been involved in crashes?

-- How much fuel uses the car?
+- How much fuel does the car use?

 - Is the vehicle currently insured?